vanadium-archive/browser/src/components/help/content/main.md

 Introduction
 ------------

-The Viz Vanadium Viewer is a tool to browse and interact with Vanadium services.
+The namespace browser is a tool to browse and interact with Vanadium services.
 See the [Vanadium documentation](http://staging.v.io) for more information.

 Mount Tables